 In the ClassroomYou might want to do the first investigation as a class using your projector or interactive whiteboard.
-Have students help analyze and annotate the information they are learning from the primary sources.
+Have students help analyze and annotate the information they are learning from the primary sources, using Fiskkit, reviewed here.
 This way you can also point out different points of view on the topic so students will know to look for this in other investigations.
 In your blended or flipped classroom, have students complete investigations before beginning any complementary unit.
 You, your gifted, or more technology inclined students could use these investigations as a model to enhance learning and create inquiries into any unit of study.
-Use a tool like Webs, reviewed here, a free and easy web maker, to share a project such as this.
-Have students "become one of the people" in the historical event and put together a web page or online poster using a site such as Webs, reviewed here, portraying that person and justifying their point of view.
+Use a tool like Site123, reviewed here, a free and easy web maker, to share a project such as this.
+Have students "become one of the people" in the historical event and put together a online poster or another mutimedia tool of their choice using a site such as Genially, reviewed here, portraying that person and justifying their point of view.
 This could be done in small groups where each student, or partners, portrays a different (or opposing) character in the event and tells the story from their point of view, citing the evidence to justify that point of view.

 Grades10 to 12